nabeken/go-api-now/README.md

 # go-api-now

-This is a very basic HTTP API that returns current time and environment in Go.
+`go-api-now` is a very basic HTTP API that returns the current time written in Go.

 In default, the api server is listening to tcp/8000.
 You can change the port by specifying `PORT` environment variable.

 # Why?

-Sometimes I want to test Docker integration so I need a container image suitable for testing.
+Sometimes I want a simple deployable HTTP server to test various integrations.

-e.g.
+For example:

-- AWS ECS integration
+- To test Amazon ECS integration
-- AWS CodeDeploy integration
+- To test Kubernetes integration
-- Kubernetes integration
+- To test a release pipeline
-- Heroku integration
+- To test CI/CD pipeline
 - ...

 # Endpoints